Volvo 480: Annual changes

-Also introduced was a total closure system whereby the key can be held in the lock position to close the windows and (where fitted) the sunroof.
-Earlier CEM modules feature a "passing" function for the wipers, whereby fully depressing the accelerator pedal will switch intermittent wipers to full.
+Earlier CEM modules featured a "passing" function for the wipers, whereby fully depressing the accelerator pedal will switch intermittent wipers to full.
+All 480s featured automatic rear windscreen wiper when selecting reverse gear.

-In 1994, the 480 also received its last light update, and now sported clear front turn signals, stronger side intrusion bars, and a driver's airbag as standard.
-Production ended on 7 September 1995.
-According to the Volvo Museum, 76,375 Volvo 480s were made between 1986 and 1995.

-Legacy
+Legacy & contemporary reviews

+Following its release, the 480 was generally praised among the motoring press, both for its driving characteristics and comfort features, with motoring magazine What Car? declaring it the overall winner in a comparison with the Honda Accord Aerodeck in a 1987 twin-test.
+Motor Sport magazine commented on the sporty, but "obedient" handling, with "minimal understeer" and a stable chassis during cross-winds.
+Despite this, poor build quality and reliability at launch led to one Dutch car magazine to dub it the "coupe from hell".

 Writing about the demise of the 480 in Car Magazine, journalist Richard Bremner wrote about the car's decent power and low weight combination.
 "This meant there was some danger of a sporty steer — pretty radical from a company that considered having fun at the wheel as acceptable as seducing a nun," he commented.
 "Good grief, a Volvo worth preserving.
 And there aren't many of them."

 He also commented on the last versions for the United Kingdom as, "And Celebration it was too, as Europe waved goodbye to the badly built, pointless, DAF coupé with an outrageous asking price of £16,500.
 That paid for the CD player, alloys, leather, and a "pointless hallmarked plaque" glued to the dashboard."
 It "was no sports car" with most being "ridiculously underpowered" and available to collectors "at rock bottom" prices.

 Prototypes

-The 480 factory also made several prototypes, including a 480 with an electric drivetrain, a supercharged version (G-Lader), a version with a sixteen-valve engine, and a version with a turbocharged 2.0 L engine.
+The 480 factory also made several prototypes, including a supercharged version (G-Lader), a version with a sixteen-valve engine, and a version with a turbocharged 2.0 L engine.

+A one-off electric prototype was produced in 1986 and had a claimed range of 120 km on a full charge.
+Its 15.6kWh nickel cadmium battery & separately magnetised DC motor produced 42 hp and 0-30 mph took around 9 seconds.
+The car could be recharged using a domestic plug socket located underneath the front number plate, and could seat two people, with the 300 kg battery replacing the rear seats.
+The spare wheel was relocated from the boot to the engine bay, with the electric motor taking the place of the standard petrol engine.
+This was purely a technical exercise, with Volvo having no intention on bringing it to market.

 A convertible was announced to the press in the summer of 1987, but not seen in public until the 1990 Geneva Motor Show.
-It was planned to be launched at the beginning of 1991, but it did not make production after a supplier declared bankruptcy, and concerns over rollover safety protection.
-Several convertible prototypes survive.
+It was planned to be launched at the beginning of 1991, but did not make production after a supplier declared bankruptcy, and concerns over rollover safety protection.
+Several convertible prototypes survive, as well as numerous aftermarket conversions.
+A Targa top was also proposed by the American Sunroof Company based in Detroit, but never made it past the prototype stage.